atoms-ai/analyze_atomistic/README.md

 <br />
 - Dimensional analysis - Computes a real time particle height and width during deformation <br />
 - Interface_PT - Computes the local pressure and temperatures for a thin region (user defined) at the particle/substrate interface<br />
+- Analysis_2D_Pcorr - 2D meshing and bin-averaging the temperatures, pressures, velocities, etc for the whole system<br />
+- automate_2D - Bash job script for running on multiple QCGD levels